 Muslim Cemetery

-1992: The Waltham Forest Muslim Burial Trust is formed to serve the large local Muslim community by providing dignified, Sharia-compliant burial services at a site on Folly Lane adjacent to the footpath north of Cheney Row Park.
+1992: The Waltham Forest Muslim Burial Trust was formed to serve the large local Muslim community by providing dignified, Sharia-compliant burial services at a site on Folly Lane adjacent to the footpath north of Cheney Row Park.
 It is the only dedicated Muslim-run burial ground in the borough, and one of only six sites in London.

 Cheney Row Park

-2006: London Borough of Waltham Forest applied to itself to create an enclosed children’s play area for under 7’s and 7-12 year olds along the Durban Road side of Cheney Row Open Space (where the table tennis and concrete stage are today).
+2006: London Borough of Waltham Forest applied to create an enclosed children’s play area for under 7’s and 7-12 year olds along the Durban Road side of Cheney Row Open Space (where the table tennis and concrete stage are today).
 This was approved but the work was not carried out.
 What was then known as Cheney Row Open Space was just scrubby grassland surround trees and undergrowth.

 2017-2019: Planning and local consultations was carried out by London Borough of Waltham Forest to upgrade Cheney Row Open Space into what we now know as Cheney Row Park.
 Landscaping work by We Made That LLP began in late 2018, which included extensive remediation work to make safe contaminants from the historic landfill activities.
 The total cost was £1.2 million, paid from Banbury Park Estate Section 106 money.
 The new Park was officially opened at a community event on 18th May 2019 and the Friends of Cheney Row Park was created to bring together local volunteers to help manage the Park.